History and culture of substituted amphetamines: In literature

 In the second part of Hubert Selby Jr.'s 1964 novel Last Exit to Brooklyn The Queen Is Dead, Georgette, a transgender prostitute, dies of a drug overdose after the benzedrine-driven party.
 Also, Hubert Selby Jr.'s 1978 novel Requiem for a Dream involves one of the main characters, a widowed mother named Sara Goldfarb, getting prescribed amphetamine diet pills in order to lose weight.
 As she waits for a call back from the casting company for her dream TV show appearance, she slowly gets more addicted to the pills.
 She eventually develops amphetamine psychosis and is committed to a mental institution, where she undergoes ECT for her dissociative symptoms.
 These scenes were portrayed in the 2000 adaptation of the same name, where Sara is played by Ellen Burstyn.

 Philip K. Dick was known to frequently use amphetamines, writing many of his novels under the drug's influence.
 His addiction may have exacerbated his mental health problems and contributed to his early death.
 Drugs feature in many of his novels, notably A Scanner Darkly and The Three Stigmata of Palmer Eldritch, though in both cases Dick writes of fictional drugs without specifically mentioning amphetamines.

 Scottish author Irvine Welsh often portrays drug use in his novels, though in one of his journalism works he comments on how drugs (including amphetamine) have become part of consumerism and how his novels Trainspotting and Porno reflect the changes in drug use and culture during the years that elapsed between the two texts.

 Millennial writers, such as Tao Lin and Megan Boyle, have used amphetamines in the form of Adderall heavily.
 Lin wrote about using Adderall in his novel Taipei.
 Boyle in her novel Liveblog.
 Both writers used amphetamines themselves while writing the aforementioned books.
 Boyle appeared to have abused Adderall to the point of psychosis and was at one point heavily addicted.
 A publisher of Tyrant Books called it "one of the most personally honest books ever written" where she documented this difficult period of her life online to hold herself accountable to destructive behavior.

+Author Tom Joad writes speculative fiction about a US President in cognitive decline, whose staff and cabinet manage him with Adderall in order to run the nation for their own nefarious benefit.